wanderingelephants/dipsip_client/README.md

 docker-compose down

-After the app starts go to http://localhost:4040/inspect/http
+After the app starts go to ngrok console at http://localhost:4040/inspect/http

 This will reveal your ngrok tunnel URL.
 Something like https://<randomstring>.ngrok-free.app.